ivan-maze/ivan-maze/README.md

 # Hey there 🤚, My name is Ivan...

-I am sutdying to become a Software Engineering...
+I am sutdying to become a full stack Software Engineering...
 I am driven by understanding how things work, where they can be improved and creating new things.

 I already worked in sales department with IoT projects at Endress+Hauser,  Cloud Infrastructure and Database at Oracle and now I'm part of Apple's support hardware team.

-My main focuses are back-end... with a special focus to algorithm optimization,and software architecture / DevOps.
+My  focuses are back-end aligned to algorithm optimization, software architecture / DevOps,.

 I`m also passionate about reading, learning, solving problmes, producing music.